Hello, I’m Christopher Brahm, also known on most gaming platforms as Jumpropeman!

 1: The video game must have been released to the public in some form as a complete product.
 Cancelled titles, personal projects, hacks, flash games, and so on aren’t counted unless they one day meet this criteria.

-Sometimes I stream the games I intend to review on Twitch, so check me out over there:
+Sometimes I stream the games I intend to review on Twitch:

-Also, feel free to check out all the games I own on my backloggery:
+Also, feel free to check out all the games I currently own on my backloggery:

 You can send a game to me to be guaranteed a review too!
 Do so either on Steam: